wso2/docs-is/en/includes/references/concepts/oidc-session-management.md

 ![OIDC session management flow diagram]({{base_path}}/assets/img/references/concepts/oidc-session-management.png){: width="600" style="display: block; margin: 0;"}

-- Once the end-user needs to log in to the RP, the RP sends an authentication request to the OP.
+1. Authentication Request: When the end-user needs to log in to the RP, the RP sends an authentication request to the OP.

-- The OP responds with the **session_state**.
+2. Response with Session State: The OP responds to the RP's authentication request by providing the session_state, which represents the end-user's login state.

-- The RP iframe continuously polls the OP iframe to detect any state changes.
+3. Polling for State Changes: The RP iframe continuously polls the OP iframe to detect any changes in the session state.

-- The OP iframe responds with one of the following statuses.
+4. OP Iframe Response: The OP iframe responds with one of the following statuses:

-The status can be one of the following:

     - `unchanged`: This indicates that the user session is still valid at the OP.
 The RP will continue to poll the OP iframe to detect any session changes.

     - `unchanged`: This indicates that the session has changed at the OP, possibly due to user logout, session timeout, or a user logging in from a different client application.
 Upon receiving the `changed` status, the RP performs re-authentication with `prompt=none` to obtain the current session state at the OP.

     - `error`: This indicates that the message sent was determined by the OP to be malformed.
 Upon receiving the `error` status, the RP must not perform re-authentication with `prompt=none` to avoid potential infinite loops that generate network traffic to the OP.
 Instead, it directly logs the user out.

 ## RP-Initiated Logout